CLAWS-UMICH/NOVA-2022-2023/README.md

 See NOVA project on Web build: https://claws-umich.github.io/NOVA-2022-2023/

---
-By CLAWS, University of Michigan
+By CLAWS at University of Michigan.
 Learn more about CLAWS here: https://claws.engin.umich.edu/

 ### Hidden Voice Commands for Features